Note: Originally posted April 24, 2017. You can also find a slightly longer version in Threadbare Prayer on pages 151-155.

-She dropped my iPad just before I hurried out the door.
-With huge crocodile tears streaming down her face she pulled it from behind her back and sobbed, “I’m sorry, Mommy, I broke it.”
+My youngest daughter dropped my iPad just before I hurried out the door to go to church.
+With huge tears streaming down her face she pulled it from behind her back and sobbed, “I’m sorry, Mommy, I broke it.”

 For some reason I didn’t lose my mind over the shattering.
 I hugged her with a sigh of surrender, “Don’t worry about it.
 These things happen.
 We’ll talk to Daddy about it later when he gets home.
 Maybe he knows how to fix it.”

 Later never came.
-Her Daddy was in the ICU a few hours later fighting for his life and fixing the broken electronic was forgotten.
+A few hours later, her Daddy was in the ICU fighting for his life and fixing the broken electronic was forgotten.
 Obviously.

 Broken.
 Shattered.
 Fix it.

 That is what my heart cried out desperately.
 I didn’t have any eloquent words for Jesus.
 I also didn’t have long passages of Scripture.
 I had a single verse.
 It was enough.

 The Lord is my shepherd I have everything I need.
 (Psalm 23:1)